natixgroup/ai-reword/README.md

 Firefox extension that rewords text using ChatGPT.

+## Features

+- Currently only supports french
-Currently only support french and Firefox.
+- Currently only supports Firefox.

-PRs are welcome to add more languages and support for other browsers.
+- PRs are welcome to add more languages and support for other browsers.

 ## Installation